-11. Spend the day lazing on the beach
+11. Spend the Day Lazing on the Beach

 Let’s face it; it wouldn’t be a trip to Mykonos without spending some (maybe a lot of) time laying out on one of its beaches.
 They come in various varieties, from the tourist-populated kinds with parasols and sunbeds to relatively untouched stretches of sand.

-12. Try out some windsurfing on Kalafatis Beach
+12. Windsurf on Kalafatis Beach

 But the beaches in Mykonos aren’t all about being lazy.
 Some places on this Greek island are primed and ready for more active pursuits.
 Kalafatis Beach, for example, is the place to go on Mykonos for water sports.